angular-experts-io/modern-angular-workshop/exercise-component/README.md

 - every exercise can and **should be started** using `npm start` to run the app
 - every exercise can start tests in watch mode using `npm run watch`
 - every exercise has its own `README.md` file with additional description of the given exercise
-- every exercise project contains ordered `TODO` in the readme and `// TODO` comments inside of the source code (eg `// TODO 2: description`) which should be followed to complete the given exercise
+- every exercise project contains ordered `TODO` in the readme and `// TODO` comments inside the source code (eg `// TODO 2: description`) which should be followed to complete the given exercise
 - you can always search for `// TODO`, or `<!-- TODO` or check `README.md` for the next TODO item